 Pile and Weave

 A rug can be woven in two ways: looped or cut.
 Cut pile is commonly used in wall-to-wall carpeting, and also can be found in area rugs.
 Looped pile has a woven look and can be manufactured or handmade.
-Looped pile often is easier to clean than cut pile, but cut is preferable if you have pets (their claws can get caught in the loops).
+Looped pile often is easier to clean than cut pile, but the cut is preferable for those who have pets as their claws could get caught in the loops.

 Natural vs. Synthetic Fibers